isitLoVe/RaidSummon/README.md

 ## Download
 https://www.curseforge.com/wow/addons/raidsummon

+# Classic Season of Discovery
+Guess im in for the fun, stay tuned for updates and donate ;)

 ## Burning Crusade Classic
 The first release for BCC is here (v4.0.1).
 Due to Blizzard changes i had to redesign the summoning frame, hope you like it.
 Also please check out my paypal at the bottom of the page.